redis-developer/micropython-redis-boilerplate/README.md

 There are many ways to get this project up and running on your microcontroller.
 I've tested it using a Raspberry Pi Pico W and [VSCode](https://code.visualstudio.com/) with the [Pico W Go extension](https://marketplace.visualstudio.com/items?itemName=paulober.pico-w-go) running on macOS Ventura.
 Note that you'll need the W version of the Raspberry Pi Pico to be able to connect to wifi and reach the Redis Server.

+If you're not sure how to get the MicroPython runtime installed on your Pico W, check out Raspberry Pi's official guide [here](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html).

 * If you find this useful, or have any questions... come chat with us in the `#internet-of-things` channel on the [Redis Discord server](https://discord.gg/redis).
 * If you need a Redis server, sign up for a free fully-functional 30mb cloud instance of Redis Stack [here](https://redis.com/try-free/).
 * Want to learn more about Redis?
 Take a free course at [Redis University](https://university.redis.com).